aridjayarecipes/cutesrecipes.web.app/content/post/2554-easiest-way-to-make-super-quick-homemade-one-banana-muffins.md

 1. Prepare 1 pinch nutmeg

 They have a surprising amount of banana flavor--so tasty you think there are three or more bananas in them.
 These One Banana Muffins are a great way to use up that one spotty banana sitting in the fruit Yes, all you need is one banana to make these small batch banana muffins!
 Make these moreish banana muffins for an easy breakfast or a snack on the go.
-They're also great for lunchboxes and will prove popular with the whole family.
+They&#39;re also great for lunchboxes and will prove popular with the whole family.

 <!--inarticleads2-->